Dustyroom/flat-kit-doc/_docs/flat-kit-in-urp.md

 In order to have a working Flat Kit in Universal RP (we've included the URP version alongside the Built-in pipeline version, in a single package), you'll need to have Unity's **Universal RP** package installed from the Package Manager (Window ▶︎ Package Manager) into your project.

 After that, you will need to use a Universal RP Asset file, as this file lists the Renderers that, in their turn, list the Renderer Features (Image Effects).
-You can either use the one that comes with Flat Kit, called ***[Flat Kit] Example Settings URP***, or you can create your own URP asset file to work with.
+You can either use the one that comes with Flat Kit, called ***[Flat Kit] Example URP Asset***, or you can create your own URP asset file to work with.

 * Right click on **Assets** (in Project tab) ▶︎ **Create** ▶︎ **Rendering** ▶︎ **URP** ▶︎ **Pipeline Asset**.